-In our technology accelerated age, bombarded with endless emails and text messages that seem to demand instant response, it’s nice that technology has also saved us precious minutes through the invention of non-iron shirts.
+In our technologically accelerated age, bombarded with endless emails and text messages that seem to demand instant response, it’s nice that to know that technology has also saved us precious minutes through the invention of non-iron shirts.
 Mornings are rushed enough without having to open an ironing board.
-And, sending shirts to the cleaners costs money, in addition to yet one more errand to run.
+And sending shirts to the cleaners costs money, in addition to being yet one more errand to run.

 That’s apparel industry talk for having our shirts treated after they’ve been constructed.
 Inferior shirts are treated at the fabric stage, before they’re even stitched into shirts, and the result is puckering and uneven seams.
 Our shirts are made first, and then dipped into the solution that resists wrinkles practically for the life of the shirt, which is extended, by the way, from post-curing.